over45Codes/over45Codes/README.md

 Tech has always fascinated me.
 Whether it's diving into a new coding concept, improving internal processes, exploring financial tools, or traveling to new countries—I'm driven by curiosity and a hunger to grow.
 Every experience fuels my desire to evolve personally and professionally.
-After a major life reset in 2008, I moved to Mexico and began a new chapter.
+After a major life reset, I moved to Mexico and began a new chapter.
 In late 2020, at 46, I started teaching myself web development while working full-time.
 I’ve been building ever since — one commit at a time.

 🔧 Currently learning: